 Addressing the emotional impacts of your change

 The single biggest aspect of your leadership will be how you address the emotional rather than the rational aspects of the change.

-Many thought leaders in the world of change management and change leadership are now speaking vociferously about the importance of the emotional dimension of leadership and the need to address the human dimension of managing change in the workplace
+Many thought leaders are now speaking about the criticality of the human dimension of leadership and management of change in the workplace

 Leadership thought leader and management guru William Bridges [who focuses on the emotional and psychological impact and the transition aspects of change] offers these 3 simple questions:

 Put together a short clear statement of under 60 seconds duration that summarises why the change is necessary and your intentions – what organisational benefit you hope to realise.

 (2) What will actually be different because of the change?